 “I am connecting the dots,” Liesman replied.
 “I’m asking you to be honest about the dot connecting that you’re implying.”

 “I’m honest!”
-Santelli screamed, and then add, “If you are looking for a conspiracy — and I’m not — you would only need to change certain numbers!”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Santelli screamed, and then add, “If you are looking for a conspiracy — and I’m not — you would only need to change certain numbers!”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “There’s been the last three Septembers, they’ve had this number surge,” Liesman calmly explained.
 “If this is a conspiracy, Rick, it goes back three years.”